Shruginator/python-setup/guide.md

 ## Ok, got it.
 But what do we need Pyenv for?

-Pyenv is a simple tool for managing Python versions on your system, which is absolutely necessary if you are going to develop and work on several projects at the same time.
+Pyenv is a simple tool for managing Python versions on your system, which is highly recommended if you are going to develop and work on several projects at the same time that require different versions of Python.
+Check out the official [Pyenv repository](https://github.com/pyenv/pyenv) for a deeper understanding.

 If you want to find out more about the WSL or Pyenv check out the web.
 There is plenty of content itnroducing you to them and explaining why they are good for you.😎